 Kimbla Newsom is a doctoral student in the School of Criminal Justice and Criminology.
-She received her B.A.
-(1999) in Criminal Justice with a Minor in Sociology from the University of Arkansas, and M.A.
-(2003) in Criminal Justice from UA Little Rock.
+She received her B.A. in Criminal Justice with a Minor in Sociology from the University of Arkansas, and M.A. in Criminal Justice from UA Little Rock.
 Kimbla has been working in the field of juvenile justice for over 20 years; primarily in state government agencies in Maryland, Texas, and Arkansas.
-Her research interests include juvenile delinquency prevention and early intervention programs, juvenile justice policies and practices, school-to-prison pipeline, disproportionate minority contact, and adverse childhood experiences as it relates to crime and delinquency.
-Kimbla can be reached at email@example.com.
+Kimbla’s research interests include juvenile delinquency prevention and early intervention programs, juvenile justice policies and practices, school-to-prison pipeline, racial and ethnic disparities, and adverse childhood experiences as it relates to crime and delinquency.
+She is a member of Delta Sigma Theta Sorority, Inc. Kimbla can be reached at firstname.lastname@example.org.
 View Kimbla’s Vita.

 Trye Price earned his B.A.
 (2018) and M.A.
 (2020) in Criminal Justice and Criminology from the University of Arkansas at Little Rock.
 Currently, Trye works as a research assistant for a program evaluation project.
 His research interest includes Queer Criminology, homelessness, and hate crime victimization.
 Trye can be reached at email@example.com.
 View Trye’s Vita.

 Kilby Raptopoulos earned her B.A. in Political Science from Lyon College in 2004 and her M.A. in Criminal Justice from the University of Arkansas, Little Rock in 2008.
 Mrs. Raptopoulos is a former criminal probation officer and is currently an Advanced Instructor teaching full time in the School of Criminal Justice and Criminology.
-Mrs. Raptopoulos’ research interests include sex offenders, mentoring as a prevention strategy for juvenile delinquency, and empathy as it relates to Criminal Justice students.
-Kilby can be reached at email@example.com.
+Mrs. Raptopoulos’ research interests include violence and victimization, sex offenders, the media’s portrayal of victims and offenders, empathy as it intersects with criminal justice, and online pedagogy.
+Kilby can be reached at firstname.lastname@example.org.
 View Kilby’s vita.

 Lacey Roughton is a doctoral student and graduate assistant in the School of Criminal Justice and Criminology.
 She received her Bachelors of Arts in Psychology from Missouri Southern State University in 2012.
 Her research interests include victimization, religion and crime, and women and crime.
 Lacey can be reached at email@example.com.
 View Lacey’s Vita.